Control-M/EM and Control-M/Server High Availability with Oracle/MSSQL/External PostgreSQL

 The failover mode is now set to Manual, and a failover does not occur until you perform it manually, as described in Failing Over a Control-M/Server to Secondary.

 To allow you to continue the failover, the secondary Configuration Agent starts up the CMS on the secondary host, which enables the Failover option for Control-M/EM in the CCM.
-If the primary starts up again without performing a failover, the secondary Configuation Agent stops the CMS on the secondary host.
+If the primary starts up again without performing a failover, the secondary Configuration Agent stops the CMS on the secondary host.

 Changing the Control-M/Server Failover Mode